 There are two main approaches to investing: passive and active management.
 Passive investing is achieved by investing in the collective wisdom of the market, for example, buying an index fund that replicates the holdings of the S&P 500.
 Active investing is an attempt to outperform the general market, for instance, purchasing a fund run by a portfolio manager with a focus on exceeding the S&P 500.
 A portfolio manager attempts to beat the market by using fundamental and technical analysis.
 While active management sounds nice in theory, professional money managers often underperform their benchmarks while attracting relatively high fees (and six to seven-figure compensation).

-There’s a lot of research available on the passive versus active debate and many prominent investors including Warren Buffet are for this approach.
+There’s a lot of research available on the passive versus active debate, but many prominent investors including Warren Buffet recommend taking the passive approach.
 As astute investors continue to move money away from actively managed funds, companies such as Vanguard, BlackRock (iShares), and State Street (SPDRS) have benefited in the trillions from new deposits.
 In short, the smart money is on passive investing.

-Ellevest has gone the way of other automated advisors in sticking with low-cost index exchange-traded funds or ETFs.
+Ellevest has gone the way of other automated advisors in sticking with passive, low-cost index exchange-traded funds (ETFs).
 Of the 21 funds they use to construct portfolios, 14 of them are Vanguard funds.
 Betterment and Wealthfront also favor Vanguard funds.

 No matter how you spin it, portfolio construction is based on an investor’s profile.
 An investor’s profile consists of a few data points including goals, risk tolerance, time horizon, age, and investing experience.
 Robo and traditional advisors frequently use questionnaires to assign profiles to investors, for example, Julie is moderate while John is aggressive.
 An investor’s profile leads to a suitable asset allocation model between stocks and bonds, for instance, a conservative investor attracts a weighting of 70% bonds and 30% stocks.

 Of the three critical investing factors, fees are what you can control the most.
 While I recommend passive investing, markets will still move up and down.
-As a result, your asset allocation will change by the second no matter what you do or by how small.
+As a result, your asset allocation will change by the second no matter what strategy or portfolio methodology is implemented.
 Conversely, fees have a tremendous impact on returns which investors usually underestimate.
-You don’t want to be the investor who’s paying 1% to 3% when you could be paying 0.2% for a comparable solution.
+You don’t want to be the investor who’s paying 1% to 3% when you could be paying 0.2% for a comparable fund or funds.

 Ellevest charges 0.5%.
 Yes, you read correctly.
 Their fee is lower than using a traditional advisor but much higher than both Betterment and Wealthfront.
 Also, I find their pricing page to lack depth, for example, instead of bunching “other online only advisors,” why not go head-to-head with Betterment, Wealthfront, Charles Schwab, Personal Capital or Vanguard Personal Advisor?
 They probably opted not to because their value proposition would quickly fall apart.